cnlohr/colorchord/README.md

 Edit the batch script at `colorchord2/windows/compile.bat`:
 - Edit line 17 (`CC`) to be the location where you put TCC.
 If there are spaces in the path, wrap the entire path in quotes.

 Note that TCC is not able to use the Windows SDK, and as such using the unofficial headers is required, and automatically enabled when compiling with TCC.
 If you encounter issues, try the clang method above instead.
+TCC does not support open-gl rendering and is limited to software rendering.

 ### MSYS2
 With either 64bit or 32bit [MSYS2](https://msys2.github.io/) installed, run the _MSYS2 MSYS_ launcher and use `pacman` to set up a MinGW32 toolchain, if you don't have one already: